Raze's Hell: Gameplay

-A two-player mode allows two players to cooperate to kill the Kewletts, as well as an online mode that features a variety of mini-games.
+A two-player mode allows two players to cooperate to kill the Kewletts, as well as an online mode that features a variety of mini-games. multiplayer on Xbox Live was available to players until 15 April 2010.
+Raze's Hell is now playable online again on the replacement Xbox Live servers called Insignia.

 The multi-player games consist of: